py-lidbox/lidbox/examples/common-voice/README.md

 2. Run

         bash scripts/prepare.bash
-    This will convert all mp3-files to wav-files, which creates about 4G of data into directory `./data`.
+    This will extract all mp3-files and convert them to 16k mono wav-files, which creates about 4G of data into directory `./data`.
     The script is very inefficient and the amount of file IO latency makes it unusable for larger datasets, but it will do for this small example.
     After the command completes, the mp3-files are no longer needed.
     It is not necessary to delete them, but you can do it if you want to: